dvzrd/mantra-blog/README.md

-## A Sample Blog App Written in Mantra
+## Mantra Blog

-This is a sample blog app written in [Mantra](https://github.com/kadirahq/mantra) covering core features of it.
+Using sample blog app for a blog using [Mantra](https://github.com/kadirahq/mantra) in order to learn more about Mantra and Meteor 1.3.

 ### Setting Up